 I survived a pretty big earthquake in Afghanistan.
 Here is a letter home about the uneventful, but slightly dramatic event.
 This update also provided other details about Afghanistan and me dreaming about going home.

 Last night is slept through a 6.3 earthquake.
 We don’t know where the earthquake center was, but my roommate who didn’t sleep through the whole ordeal said the bed shook quiet a bit and her locker opened up.
-She almost said “Amanda what do you want?”
+She almost said “Amanda what do you want?” before realizing the bed was shaking because of an earthquake and not because I was standing there.
 I guess tents can survive earthquakes.
-It is kind of crazy that I slept through the whole ordeal.
-Everyone in my office woke up.
-I guess since it isn’t the first earthquake I have slept through I’m not that surprised.
-Luckily, there was no major damage to any of the buildings or any of the equipment on the base.
+As an engineer I know that a tent is probably one of the safest places to be if an earthquake hits.
+I’m still surprised I slept though it.
+It isn’t like I had a great night of sleep.
+I woke up 30 minutes before the earthquake and about 30 minutes after.
+But during it, I was asleep.

 Everyone in my office was woken up by all the shaking.
 I guess since it isn’t the first earthquake I have slept through I’m not that surprised.
 The last earthquake I remember happened when I was at Lake Tahoe.
 It happened around 4 am and I only knew because someone told me about it in the morning.
 And even though it was a pretty big earthquake, there was no major damage to any of the buildings or any of the equipment on the Forward Operating Base or the local village nearby.